 Students who are not able to pay the total tuition costs at the time of registration may apply for deferred payment.
 Submit a written request explaining why a deferred payment schedule is necessary, and when and how payment of the balance due will be made.
 Upon written approval by the Dean, consult the Business Office to set up a payment schedule.
 Late registration fee will apply if request is not submitted by the end of the registration period.
-Except under the most extenuating circumstances, the term of deferral will only extend to the end of "Reading Week" as per the GTU calendar for that semester.
-Any deferred payments must be completed prior to enrolling in a subsequent semester.
+Except under the most extenuating circumstances, the term of deferred payments must be completed prior to enrolling in a subsequent semester.
 Failure to complete payments in the time agreed upon will result in a block on registering for the following semester, library privileges and transcripts.
 Late registration fee will apply if registration the following semester is delayed due to student's failure to meet agreed-upon payment schedule.